Advocating in a Pandemic

 Tippecanoe County CASA’s COVID-19 Response, Policies, and Procedures

-The novel coronavirus (COVID-19) outbreak has rapidly evolved in recent weeks, and Tippecanoe County CASA is working to adjust our operations and best-practices in order to continue effectively advocating for the vulnerable children we serve, while taking precautions to protect our staff, volunteers, service providers, and the many other community stakeholders with whom we work.
-With the exception of detention hearings, all operations will continue through remote communications.
+The novel coronavirus (COVID-19) outbreak has continued to evolve, and Tippecanoe County CASA is working to adjust our operations and best practices to continue effectively advocating for the vulnerable children we serve, while taking precautions to protect our staff, volunteers, service providers, and the many other community stakeholders with whom we work.
+Operations have and will continue through a hybrid approach that emphasizes remote communications.

 In a time of unprecedented uncertainty for us all, it is critical that the most vulnerable among us, children who have experienced abuse and/or neglect, do not fall through the cracks, and that their well-being is protected.
 This vulnerable population has already experienced multiple traumas in their lives, and Tippecanoe County CASA is committed to ensuring that their trauma is not compounded by abandonment when they need us the most.
 Together with our partners in the child welfare system, we are working to continue our advocacy, while simultaneously safeguarding the health of our staff and volunteers.

-All in-person meetings will be held remotely.
+All meetings will take place remotely.
 Staff can always be reached via email, cell phone, or by office phone, which can be found in our Staff Directory.
-All CASA staff are currently working from home, and no one is physically in the office at this time, unless an emergency detention hearing is being held.
-Visitors to the Courthouse are restricted, and you should not plan to meet with any CASA staff in person.
+Some CASA staff are currently working from home, and others are working in the office.
+However, you should not plan to meet with any CASA staff in person until further notice.

-Most hearings are being vacated and rescheduled.
-When hearings do take place, we are requesting that the court accept the CASA’s participation telephonically.
+Some hearings are being conducted remotely through Zoom, and others are being held in person.
+When hearings do take place in person, we can request that the court accept the CASA’s participation telephonically.
 Regardless of the CASA’s participation in the hearing, the CASA Staff Attorney will be present to represent the CASA program.
 It is essential that all court reports continue to be submitted on time, in order to ensure that fact-based recommendations are made to the court.
 CASA volunteers should communicate with their supervisors regarding upcoming hearings.